-Israeli attacks kill 37 in Gaza as more Palestinians die from starvation
+Israeli attacks kill 51 in Gaza as more Palestinians die from starvation

 Palestinian health authorities said on Saturday that eight more Palestinians, including two children, died from malnutrition over the past 24 hours, raising the total death toll to 281 since the onset of the humanitarian crisis.

-Munir al-Bursh, the director-general of Gaza’s Health Ministry, said on social media that among the victims, 114 are children.
+Munir al-Bursh, the director-general of Gaza’s Health Ministry, said on social media that 114 children were among the victims.

 “The famine is silently ravaging the bodies of civilians, depriving children of their right to life, and turning tents and hospitals into daily scenes of tragedy,” he added.